-Text: Calculus, Early Transcendentals, 8th edition by Stewart; Cengage
+Text: Calculus: Early Transcendentals, By Stewart, 8th ed. ; Cengage

 Calculator: A scientific calculator is required.
 In addition, a graphing calculator is recommended.
 Either a graphing calculator or a computer algebra system will be used periodically in the classroom for demonstration purposes.
 The graphing utility device is an excellent tool for acquiring the understanding of many of the concepts of this course due to its ability to rapidly investigate both the numerical and graphical aspects of these concepts.
-However, no graphing calculator or ipods (or any other online devices) will be allowed on the exams and quizzes.
-But a scientific calculator, and only a scientific calculator, is allowed on exams and quizzes.
+However, no graphing calculator or tablets (or any other online devices) will be allowed on the exams and guizzes.
+But a scientific calculator is allowed on exams and guizzes.